 Ju-Jitsu (the Gentle Art) is among the most effective and potentially destructive martial arts.
-It is the foundation for most of the modern martial arts.
+It is the foundation for most of the modern martial arts, including the currently popular BJJ and MMA.
 A student proficient in the art of Ju-Jitsu has studied techniques that are a combination of Judo (throws and leverage), Karate (striking and kicking), Aikido (nerves, pressure points, attacker momentum, “ki”), and certain aspects of Kendo (sword fighting) as well as other martial arts that are effective from a standing position as well as on the ground.
-As student proficient in Ju-Jitsu, you will have the choice of causing your attacker to sense severe pain without any actual injury taking place or cause severe incapacitating injury if necessary.
+As student proficient in Ju-Jitsu, you will have the choice of causing your attacker to sense severe pain without any actual injury taking place or cause severe and incapacitating injury if necessary to protect yourself.

 As a working knowledge of ju-jitsu, particularly Budoshin Ju-Jitsu, will provide you with this potential, your sensei also has a responsibility to help you develop your sense of character around three values essential to a martial artist: integrity, humility and respect, summarized briefly below.